 We reached the end of the road.

 You suggested, “Tell you what.
-Why don’t we walk back and forth seven times?
+Why don’t we walk back and forth?
 You still like walking.
 Don’t you?”

 “Yeah.
 Sure.”

 And then our conversation hit another dead end.
 No one said a word for eight seconds, or so.
-It was my turn to revive the chatting.
+It was my turn to break the awkward silence.

 “Uhm, you know what, I missed this.”